-As soon as we have the complete application and all the information we need, we'll accept it and there will then be 10 working days (from the day after we accept the application) when anyone can make a representation.
+As soon as we have the complete application and all the information we need, we'll accept it and there will then be 10 working days (starting on the first working day after the application is accepted) when anyone can make a representation.

-Please be aware that we will consult with any responsible authorities we consider may have an interest in the application.
+Please be aware that, we will consult with relevant responsible authorities if there is any doubt about the impact of the variation on the licensing objectives or, if we consider that a responsible authority may have an interest in the application.
 This could include the Home Office (Immigration Enforcement).

 If the application is granted we'll send you your licence in the post.